 Nicole Clark, Social Worker and Reproductive Justice Activist

 The selection process wasn’t about who’s the most qualified, but about who would benefit the most from this experience.
 In addition to keeping diversity of perspective, background, and experience in mind, committee members reviewed each applicant’s answers to the application questions when making their decision.
 Questions they said they asked themselves when reviewing applications were:

 We’re working on building a more official space to share the group’s learnings with the public, but in the meantime, you can learn more about some of the attendees’ experiences in various pieces and blog posts that were written.

 Can I apply for next year?

 Everyone deserves self care and opportunities to rejuvenate and restore, and our hope is that this is the beginning of a longer journey to building a culture of care within feminism.
-We’re working on developing new tools and resources on self care that everyone can have access to, and creating future opportunities to convene more self care retreats, so we can make this gathering available to more community members.
+We’re working on developing new tools and resources on self care (like our self care community Tumblr) that everyone can have access to, and creating future opportunities to convene more self care retreats, so we can make this gathering available to more community members.
 Stay tuned!